 Dry soap does nothing.
 If you can’t see the pests, you’re not likely to get any results with the spray, homemade or not.

 What ingredients are in homemade insecticide?

 Essentially, insecticidal soap is a highly refined version of liquid dish soap.

 But while many homemade insecticide recipes call for dish soap like Dawn, it’s important that you don’t use Dawn (or similar grease-cutting brands).

 Commercial dish soaps like Dawn are more accurately referred to as liquid dish detergents.
 The detergents, fragrances, and dyes in those kinds of formulations can be harsh on your plants and end up doing more harm than good.

 This post contains links to products from one or more of our advertisers.
 We may earn a commission if you buy something through one of our links.
 How this works.

-I personally like the Dr. Bronner’s line of pure-castile liquid soap, which uses fair-trade ingredients and organic oils in its formulations, and is free of additives found in commercial dish soap and hand soap.
-It’s not a detergent like the dish soap you use to wash dishes (which really should be called dish detergent).
+I personally like the Dr. Bronner’s line of pure-castile liquid soap, which uses fair-trade ingredients and organic oils in its formulations, and is free of additives found in commercial dish soap, hand soap, and laundry detergent.

 Dr. Bronner’s baby unscented castile soap is the most versatile for all applications, but you can try their scented versions for a little extra repelling power in the garden.

-Peppermint is known for deterring aphids, flea beetles, whiteflies, cabbage loopers, and squash bugs.
-Lavender repels moths, mosquitoes, fleas, and flies, while the strong aroma of eucalyptus is effective against spider mites, scales, aphids, and earwigs.
+- Peppermint is known for deterring aphids, flea beetles, whiteflies, cabbage loopers, and squash bugs

 Makes 1 gallon of a 1% soap solution